-In many projects, we have managed to send a team of surveyors in the field to provide us with accurate elevation data.
+In many projects, we have managed to send a team of surveyors to the field to provide us with accurate elevation data.
 These data are valuable to our work but it is frustrating to receive them in a form that is practically useless to us, especially when we want to create a terrain model of our field into AutoCAD.

 One common issue is receiving the survey data, not like points but containing the elevation info as plain text.
 An example of this type of data is shown below.
 By selecting one of the elevation data and checking the properties, we see that the object type is text and also it does not contain elevation information in the z-axis.